lioryariv/idr/README.md

 If you find our work useful in your research, please consider citing:

 	@article{yariv2020multiview,
-	title={Multiview Neural Surface Reconstruction with Implicit Lighting and Material}, author={Lior Yariv and Yoni Kasten and Dror Moran and Meirav Galun and Matan Atzmon and Ronen Basri and Yaron Lipman}, journal={NeurIPS},
+	title={Multiview Neural Surface Reconstruction by Disentangling Geometry and Appearance}, author={Lior Yariv and Yoni Kasten and Dror Moran and Meirav Galun and Matan Atzmon and Ronen Basri and Yaron Lipman}, journal={NeurIPS},